JohnnyOak85/JohnnyOak85/README.md

 ### :man_technologist: About Me :

 I am a Full Stack Developer from Portugal.
+I'm persistent, an early bird and I will not rest until I find a solution that satisfies me.

 -   👷 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.